 Intro to Sequences.
 A sequence is an ordered list of numbers.
 So these are some examples of some sequences.
 All of these are just lists of numbers, and each one is following some kind of pattern.
 Over the course of these few videos we'll talk about all of these sequences.
-Show Transcript
+Read full transcript

 Sequences are infinite.
 For the purpose of the test, every sequence follows some relatively easy pattern.
 Now in real mathematics, of course, there are incredibly hard sequences, incredibly tricky sequences.
 You're not gonna have to deal with that on the test, everything on the test will follow a nice, easy pattern.